Download Catalog (PDF)

 DVD VHS

-This definitive documentary tells the story of the infamous St. Louis episode as recalled by passengers and in readings from the diary of the ship's captain.
+In the summer of 1939, the German luxury liner carrying 937 German Jews was refused haven by every country in the Americas.
+The St. Louis episode is told by passengers who made the crossing as children and in readings from the diary of the ship’s captain.
 More

 W